 It is difficult to formally monitor the welfare of children let alone step-children within African society; lack of direct state emphasis on upholding children’s rights means poor awareness of child protection laws and legislation.
 Child safety is rightly placed on parents and/ or adults with little to no safeguards; it is only in extreme cases of abuse that a child’s word may be taken seriously over and above an adult’s.

-Step-children on the main get abused by their step-parents; the abuse varies according to what the step-parent can get away with and the level of protection from the child’s biological parent.
-The abuse can take the form of constant verbal threats, disproportionate workload, physical assaults for minor real or manufactured offences, psychological and emotional abuse.
-Cases of step-children being denied schooling opportunities, food and other provisions are not uncommon.
+Step-children on the main get abused by their step-parents.
+The abuse varies according to what the step-parent can get away with and the level of protection from the child’s biological parent.
+Abuse can take the form of constant verbal threats, disproportionate workload, physical assaults for minor real or manufactured offences, psychological and emotional abuse.
+Cases of step-children being denied access to formal education, food and other provisions are not uncommon.

 Perpetrators of the abuse can be either men or women although most culprits will tend to be women.
 This is a mere societal coincidence and not that men are more tolerant of their step-children than women; the tendency in most customs is that on separation or divorce men are almost always given the custody of children hence tend not to live with step-children.

 In cases where the woman has custody of the child, on getting into a new relationship the child is often left in the custody of maternal grandparents.
 The most unfortunate aspect is that the child often gets very minimal support if anything from their biological parent who is keen to protect his/ her relationship.
 If anything, the biological parent ends up being complicit in the abuse to preserve their relationship.